The man behind The Grueling Truth - Where Legends Speak

 The greatest soccer player of all time.
 He scored 1,281 goals in 1,363 matches and won three World Cups (although he got injured during the 1962 World Cup and did not finish the tournament).

 Most consider him the greatest basketball player of all time, but he was also good enough to play a year of minor league baseball.
+Check out all the basketball odds available?
+They all point to Michael Jordan still holding the title of greatest basketball player of all time.

 The most significant heavyweight champion of all time who combined unbelievable foot speed with unrivaled hand speed.
 Ali fought in the ’60s and ’70s, probably the deepest field of heavyweights in history.